kangzhiq/kangzhiq.github.io/index.md

 ## Research Interests
-- **Continual Learning:** continual semi-supervised learning, contiual learning with foundation models
+- **Continual Learning:** Lifelong knowledge acquisition in realistic scenarios such as limited labeled data (ICCV 2023), imbalanced data (IJCAI 2024), online learning with stochastic data stream (ICLR 2025), and domain generalization or post-training (ongoing work).
-- **Computer Vision:** image/video classification, face frontalization, video understanding
+- **Vision-Language Learning and Reasoning:** Enhancing vision-language models' performance via in-context learning, test-time scaling, and model-based annotation (ongoing work).
-- **Audio-visual Speech Processing:** audio-visual speech enhancement, audio-visual speech recognition
+- **Audio-visual Speech Processing:** Enhancing audio-visual processing with face frontalization (IJCV 2023 and ICASSP 2022).

 ## News
 - **[2025.01]** One paper about general continual learning based on prompt initialization and output layer masking is accepted by **ICLR 2025**.
 Huge thanks to all my co-authors!
 More details to come soon.